 The District’s Chief Facilities Planning and Construction, or his designee, on behalf of the Board of Education via the filing of a Notice of Completion, which may be done for each Project at each School Site, in the San Diego County Recorder’s Office.

 The Designer/Builder shall guarantee all labor and material used in the performance of this Contract in accordance with the provisions of Section 30 of the Terms and Conditions.
 Nothing contained herein shall be construed to establish a period of limitation with respect to any obligation of the Designer/Builder under the Contract Documents or under applicable law.
-The obligations of the Designer/Builder hereunder shall be in addition to, and not in lieu of, any other obligations imposed by any special guarantee or warranty required by the Contract Documents, guarantees or warranties provided by any Manufacturer of any item or equipment forming a part of, or incorporated into the Work, or otherwise recognized, prescribed or imposed by law.
+The obligations of the Designer/Builder hereunder shall be in addition to, and not in lieu of, any other obligations imposed by any special guarantee or warranty required by the Contract Documents, warranties required by NEM Interconnection with the Utility, guarantees or warranties provided by any Manufacturer of any item or equipment forming a part of, or incorporated into the Work, or otherwise recognized, prescribed or imposed by law.
 Neither the District's Acceptance, the making of Final Payment, any provision in Contract Documents, nor the use or operation of the Work, in whole or in part, by District shall constitute acceptance of Work not in accordance with the Contract Documents nor relieve the Designer/Builder nor the Performance Bond Surety from liability with respect to any warranties or responsibility for faulty or defective Work or materials, equipment and workmanship incorporated therein.
 Specific Warranty information is contained in Exhibit “D,” which is incorporated herein by reference.

 Designer/Builder shall perform all Work related to its design to the standard of care of design professionals performing similar work for California school districts in or around the same geographic area of the District, and all Work related to its installation and construction to the standard of care of Designer/Builders performing similar work for California school districts in or around the same geographic area of the District.